 - Your new card will automatically come to you.
 You don’t need to do anything as long as your address is up to date.
-If you need to update your address, visit your mySocial Security account.
+If you need to update your address, visit your mySocial Security account by clicking this link.

 - Your new card will have a new Medicare Number that’s unique to you, instead of your Social Security Number.
 This will help to protect your identity.